op-ct/simp-packer/README.md

 ### Using `rake simp:packer:matrix`

-Often, it is desirable to build several 'flavors' of simp-packer boxes at the same time.
-A rake task, `simp:packer:matrix` has been provided for this purpose:
+It's common to build many variations of SIMP boxes at once, in order to run integration tests under each condition.
+The rake task `simp:packer:matrix` has been provided for this purpose:

 ```sh
 TMPDIR=/some/tmp/dir \